Donald Trump, Vladimir Putin Spoke 2 Days Before China Revealed Coronavirus Cases, Topic Of Call Still Unclear

 But according to what one government official told The Post, though Trump’s advisers attempted to sound the alarm to Trump about the pending crisis, “they just couldn’t get him to do anything about it.”

-“Trump has often taken Putin’s advice over advice from US intelligence,” Abramson noted on his Twitter account, adding that no one other than Trump and Putin is known to have listened in on the December 29 call, and Trump’s White House did not reveal it.
+“Trump has often taken Putin’s advice over advice from US intelligence,” Abramson noted on his Twitter account, adding that no one other than Trump and Putin is known to have listened in on the December 29 call.

 “It’s time we know if coronavirus was discussed and if Putin advised Trump,” Abramson wrote.